fkia413/CodeBusters/README.md

 #### About
 - [x] Dedicated to who QA Cinemas are, as well as the team who made the website
-- [x] Part of overall site navigation
+- [x] Part of the overall site navigation
 - [x] Name of each team member appears on the page
 - [ ] Small paragraph on each member
 - [x] Contain generic contact info